 At our Beverly Hills dental office, we will be more than happy to check your insurance coverage.

-After the root canal procedure, it is vital to take care of your tooth.
+After the procedure, it is vital to take care of your tooth.
 It’s also essential to do an X-ray after the process as well.
 The X-ray ensures that there are no additional signs of an infection.
 You have to get regular dental exams and cleanings as well.
 Your dentist and team will let you know when you need a dental cleaning or routine dental exams.

 Also, maintain a good routine at home.
 Brush your teeth at keast twice a day.
 Flossing is essential as well.
 Invest in a good brand of toothpaste or ask your doctor for a recommendation.
 Make sure your toothpaste has fluoride and can fight germs as well.
 If your root canal treatment was done properly, your tooth is now safe, and it will function normally.